Early Life of Swami Vivekananda

 Swami Vivekananda belonged to that branch of Vedanta that held that no one could be truly free until all of us are.
 Even the desire for personal salvation has to be given up, and only tireless work for the salvation of others is the true mark of the enlightened person.
 Vivekananda did not feel that religion, nor, any force for that matter, should be used forcefully to bring about an ideal society, since this was something that would evolve naturally by individualistic change when the conditions were right.
 He was of the opinion that an ideal Indian is one who combines the good virtues of all the four caste system namely, Brahmin knowledge, Kshatriya culture, Vaisya efficiency and the egalitarian Shudra ethos.
 Swamiji was also a perfect blend of western and eastern culture.
 He was of the opinion that Indians should learn the art of reasoning out just as the westerners do.
 He was terribly upset that people in India were fooled under the pretext of preaching Vedanta.

-Swami Vivekananda on his Last Days:
+Swami Vivekananda on his Last Days

 On July 4, 1902 at Belur Math near Kolkata, he taught Vedanta philosophy to some pupils in the morning.
-Vivekananda died suddenly later that day.
-He died at an age of 39.
-In the course of a short life of thirty-nine years (1863-1902), of which only ten were devoted to public activities-and those, too, in the midst of acute physical suffering-he left for posterity his four classics: Jnana-Yoga, Bhakti-Yoga, Karma-Yoga, and Raja-Yoga, all of which are outstanding treatises on Hindu philosophy.
+Vivekananda died suddenly later that day at an age of 39.
+In the course of a short life of 39 years (1863-1902), of which only ten were devoted to public activities-and those, too, in the midst of acute physical suffering-he left for posterity his four classics: Jnana-Yoga, Bhakti-Yoga, Karma-Yoga, and Raja-Yoga, all of which are outstanding treatises on Hindu philosophy.
 In addition, he delivered innumerable lectures, wrote inspired letters in his own hand to his many friends and disciples, composed numerous poems, and acted as spiritual guide to the many seekers, who came to him for instruction.
 He also organized the Ramakrishna Order of monks, which is the most outstanding religious organization of modern India.

 His life and teachings are of inestimable value to the West for an understanding of the mind of Asia.
-William James, the Harvard philosopher, called the Swami the "model of Vedantists."
-Max Muller and Paul Deussen, the famous Orientalists of the nineteenth century, held him in genuine respect and affection.
+William James, the Harvard philosopher, called the Swami the 'model of Vedantists' Max Muller and Paul Deussen, the famous Orientalists of the nineteenth century, held him in genuine respect and affection.
 Although Swamiji is no longer with us, his words live.
 His message has continued to inspire millions of his countrymen.